Interior

 And the infotainment?

-Peugeot has ploughed its own furrow with the 10.0-inch touchscreen infotainment setup – it takes a little effort to figure out and set up, but once you’ve put the work in it’ll be nicely configured for day to day life.
+Peugeot has ploughed its own furrow with the ten-inch touchscreen infotainment setup – it takes a little effort to figure out and set up, but once you’ve put the work in it’ll be nicely configured for day-to-day life.

-Though changing the aircon temperature or turning the heated seats on or off still means a bit of screen diving, so it’s not quite there yet.
+Adjusting the air con or turning the heated seats on still means a bit of screen diving, mind, so it’s not quite there yet.
+Though entry-level Allure cars dodge that bullet.

 What’s the space like?